-Visa Has Implemented New Policies That Drastically Change the Chargeback Process
+Visa Enhanced Dispute Resolution: New Policies Drastically Change the Chargeback Process

 Over the course of the next several years, Visa, the world’s largest payment card brand, will drastically alter the way in which the industry handles transaction disputes.